 Spotlight On: Neale Adams and Suzuki Elders

 Neale Adams is used to the heat, having grown up in Texas.
-But the Suzuki Elder member admits he wasn’t acclimatized to the heat wave that swept B.C. last June.
+But the Suzuki Elder member admits he wasn’t acclimatized to the heat wave that swept B.C. in June 2021.

 “I had not stayed acclimatized to it,” said Neale.

 Neale has been working with the Suzuki Elders since 2000 and has watched the group change and grow into an organization focused on environmental issues, and good intergenerational and Indigenous relations.

 “Climate change is the most important issue facing us.
 We’re not exclusively in climate change, we’re also interested in conserving nature…but I think we all tend to agree that this is an existential danger at the moment and we’ve got to solve it or things are going to get really hot.”

 During the pandemic, the Suzuki Elders have continued to hold meetings and have organized a few movie nights and presentations.

 More recently, they’ve been working on sessions with other seniors on staying hopeful and on a project with young people.